China–Syria relations: Diplomatic ties

 Syria participates in the China-Arab States Cooperation Forum (CASCF), which is the primary multilateral cooperation body between China and the Arab states.
-Although the Arab states primarily coordinate in CASCF through the Arab League, Syria (like Libya) has coordinated individually since the suspension of its Arab League membership in 2011.
+Although the Arab states primarily coordinate in CASCF through the Arab League, Syria coordinated individually between 2011 and 2023 due to the suspension of its Arab League membership.
+In 2023, Syria participated on CASCF summit in Chengdu as member of Arab League for the first time since 2011.